Skip to main content

 \( \newcommand{\vecd}[1]{\overset{-\!-\!\rightharpoonup}{\vphantom{a}\smash {#1}}} \)

-- Distinguish between a fixed-rate and an adjustable-rate mortgage and explain their effects on the monthly payment and interest rate.
+3. Distinguish between a fixed-rate and an adjustable-rate mortgage, and explain their effects on the monthly payment and interest rate.

 Just as your house may be your most significant purchase, your mortgage may be your most significant debt.
-The principal may be many times one year's disposable income and may need to be paid over fifteen or thirty years.
-The house secures the loan, so if you default or miss payments, the lender may foreclose on your house or claim ownership of the property, evict you, and resell the house to recover what you owed.
+The principal is likely far more than your short-term disposable income.
+It may need to be paid over a period of fifteen to thirty years.
+The house secures the loan, so if you default or miss payments, the lender may foreclose on your house or claim ownership of the property, evict you, and resell the house to recover what you owe.
 You may lose not only your house but also your home.

-You may feel more comfortable getting your mortgage through your local bank, which may process the loan and then sell the mortgage to a larger financial institution.
-The local bank usually continues to service the loan, to collect the payments, but those cash flows are passed through to the financial institution (usually a much larger bank) that has bought the mortgage.
-This secondary mortgage market allows your local bank to have more liquidity and less risk, as it gets repaid right away, allowing it to make more loans.
-As long as you continue to make your payments, your only interaction is with the bank that is servicing the loan.
-Alternatively, local banks may earmark a percentage of mortgages to keep "in house" rather than sell.
+You may feel more comfortable obtaining your mortgage through your local bank, which may process the loan and then sell it to a larger financial institution.
+The local bank typically continues to service the loan and collect payments.
+Still, these cash flows are then passed through to the financial institution (usually a much larger bank) that has purchased the mortgage.
+This secondary mortgage market enables your local bank to have more liquidity and reduced risk, as it is repaid promptly, allowing it to make more loans.
+As long as you continue to make your payments, your only interaction is with the bank that services the loan.
+Alternatively, local banks may earmark a percentage of mortgages to keep "in-house" rather than sell.

-Keep in mind that the costs discussed in this chapter, associated with various kinds of mortgages, may change.
-The real estate market, government housing policies, and government regulation of the mortgage financing market may change at any time.
-When it is time for you to shop for a mortgage, therefore, be sure you are informed of current developments.
+Please note that the costs discussed in this chapter, which are associated with various types of mortgages, are subject to change.
+The real estate market, government housing policies, and government regulation of the mortgage financing market may change.
+When shopping for a mortgage, it is essential to stay informed about the latest developments.

 Down Payment

-Mortgages require a down payment, or a percentage of the purchase price paid in cash upon purchase.
-Most buyers use cash from savings, the proceeds of a house they are selling, or a family gift.
+Mortgages typically require a down payment, which is a percentage of the purchase price paid in cash at the time of purchase.
+Most buyers fund the down payment with money from savings, another home sale, an inheritance, a windfall like lottery winnings, or a family gift.

-The size of the down payment does not affect the price of the house, but it can affect the cost of the financing.
+The size of the down payment does not directly affect the price of the house, but it can impact the cost of financing.
 For a certain house price, the larger the down payment, the smaller the mortgage and, all things being equal, the lower the monthly payments.
 An example of a thirty-year mortgage is shown in Table 9.3.1 .

-Usually, if the down payment is less than 20 percent of the property's sale price, the borrower has to pay for private mortgage insurance, which insures the lender against the costs of default.
-A larger down payment eliminates this expense for the borrower.
+Typically, if the down payment is less than 20 percent of the property's sale price, the borrower is required to pay for private mortgage insurance (PMI).
+If a borrower defaults on a mortgage that includes PMI, the lender is insured against loss.
+A larger down payment generally eliminates the need for PMI, saving the borrower that expense.

-The down payment can offset the annual cost of the financing, but it creates opportunity cost and decreases your liquidity as you take money out of savings.
-Cash will also be needed for the closing costs or transaction costs of this purchase or for any immediate renovations or repairs.
+A larger down payment can offset the annual cost of the financing, but it may create opportunity costs and decrease liquidity.
+Cash will also be required for the closing costs (transaction costs) of this purchase, as well as for any immediate renovations or repairs.
 Those needs will have to be weighed against your available cash to determine the amount of your down payment.

 Monthly Payment

-The monthly payment is the ongoing cash flow obligation of the loan.
-If you don't pay this payment, you are in default on the loan and may eventually lose the house with no compensation for the money you have already put into it.
+The monthly payment is the ongoing cash flow obligation to the loan.
+If you fail to make this payment, you will default on the loan and may eventually lose the house, with no compensation for the money you have already invested in it.
 Your ability to make the monthly payment determines your ability to keep the house.

 The interest rate and the maturity (lifetime of the mortgage) determine the monthly payment amount.
-With a fixed-rate mortgage, the interest rate remains the same over the entire maturity of the mortgage, and so does the monthly payment.
+With a fixed-rate mortgage, the interest rate remains constant throughout the entire mortgage term, and so does the monthly payment.
 Conventional mortgages are fixed-rate mortgages for thirty, twenty, or fifteen years.

-The longer the maturity, the greater the interest rate, because the lender faces more risk the longer it takes for the loan to be repaid.
+The longer the term, the greater the interest rate, because the lender faces more risk the longer it takes for the loan to be repaid.

 A fixed-rate mortgage is structured as an annuity: regular periodic payments of equal amounts.
-Some of the payment is repayment of the principal and some is for the interest expense.
-As you make a payment, your balance gets smaller, and so the interest portion of your next payment is smaller, and the principal payment is larger.
-In other words, as you continue making payments, you are paying off the balance of the loan faster and faster and paying less and less interest.
+Some of the payment is repayment of the principal, and some is for interest expense.
+As you make a payment, your balance gets smaller, so the interest portion of your next payment is smaller, and the principal payment is larger.
+In other words, as you continue making payments, you are paying off the loan balance faster and paying less interest.

 An example of a mortgage amortization, or a schedule of interest and principal payments over the life of the loan, is shown in Table 9.3.2 .
 The mortgage is a thirty-year, fixed-rate mortgage.
 Only year one is shown, but the spreadsheet extends to show the amortization over the term of the mortgage.